 Black Friday started in the US in the early 1950’s.
-It marks the beginning of the Christmas shopping period, and whilst it started in the US; it has now been incorporated into almost every country’s retail calendar the world over.
+It marks the beginning of the Christmas shopping period, and whilst it started in the US, it has now been incorporated into almost every country’s retail calendar the world over.
 It is the Holy Grail for retail bargains.

-1. Make a list of exactly what you need and look only for that.
+1. Make a list of exactly what you need

-3. Shop on a credit card.
+3. Use a credit card online

-4. Be discerning.
+4. Be discerning

-5. Capitalise on the free returns.
+5. Capitalise on the free returns

-If you want something but aren’t entirely sure of the size or style on you, then take advantage of the great Black Friday prices and buy it whilst it’s cheap.
+If you want something, but aren’t entirely sure of the size or style on you then take advantage of the great Black Friday prices and buy it whilst it’s cheap.
 If it turns out you don’t like it then most places have a free returns policy and you will be able to send it back for a refund; no damage done.